DaveParillo/gravity-wiki/GravitySetup.md

 #### MATLAB's Java version ####

 The Gravity distribution is current built with Java 6.
 Recent versions of MATLAB ship with Java 6 and as such should be compatible.
 If you build Gravity with a later version of Java (e.g. Java 7) you will need to configure MATLAB to use that same version.
 This could potentially cause stability issues with MATLAB so proceed with caution.
-In order to configure MATLAB's java, set an MATLAB_JAVA environment variable to point to your jre directory.
+In order to configure MATLAB's java, set a MATLAB_JAVA environment variable to point to your jre directory.
 For example (on linux):

     export MATLAB_JAVA=/usr/lib/jvm/java-7-oracle/jre